openforcefield/qca-dataset-submission/submissions/2020-11-11-OpenFF-Roche-Opt-Set-With-Protomers-and-Tautomers-v1.0/README.md

  - Class: OpenFF Optimization dataset
  - Purpose: Improve coverage of FF with addition of protonation states and tautomers
  - Collection: OptimizationDataset
- - Name: OpenFF Optimization Set 1 charged
+ - Name: OpenFF Roche Opt Set With Protomers and Tautomers v1.0
- - Number of unique molecules: 468
+ - Number of unique molecules: 1043
  - Number of unique conformers: 1043
  - Number of tasks submitted: -
  - Submitter: Pavan Behara